codeavor/QR-Order-BackEnd/README.md

 [Back to top](#api-endpoints)

 #### GET api/orders
-Used to get all sended orders.
+Used to get all sent orders for kitchen.
 ````
 Headers:
 {